 Over the long term though, credit cards alone probably won’t be enough to finance your business.
 You can quickly outgrow your credit limit, especially with how often you need to make big purchases like inventory.
 This can lead to maxed out cards, which can still put strain on your cash flow and your credit.

 Many brands also turn to venture capital to raise the funds they need.
-These private equity investors give you capital in exchange for an equity stake in your business.
+These private equity investors consult with valuation services companies and give you capital in exchange for an equity stake in your business.
 In other words, you’re giving up ownership of your business to work with a VC.

 Over the years, VCs have targeted high-growth sellers, especially DTC brands.